 Well, you may know some of the issues in the home, but it’s still a good idea to double-check.

-Getting a home inspection (which typically costs between $300 and $400) before you move ahead with the purchase will give you greater insight into the home and what living comfortably in it may entail.
+Getting a home inspection (which typically costs between $300 and $400) before you move forward with the purchase will give you greater insight into the home and what living comfortably in it may entail.

 Love the Home for What It Is